-These consultations will feed into the G20 tax agenda through both Finance Ministers and the G20 Development Working Group.
+These consultations have provided valuable input into the G20 tax agenda through both Finance Ministers and the G20 Development Working Group.
 For example, the Development Working Group asked the OECD to analyse the impact of BEPS on low income countries and identify ways the G20 can help them to overcome those challenges.
 The terms of reference for this work are available on the OECD website [PDF].
-The first part of the OECD’s report [PDF], drawn from the consultations with developing countries outlined above and in consultation with international and regional organisations, is available on the OECD website.
 The Development Working Group also asked the Global Forum on Transparency and Exchange of Information for Tax Purposes to develop a roadmap for developing countries on steps they can take to automatically exchange tax information with other countries.
 See the terms of reference for the roadmap.
-The roadmap will be released at the G20 Leaders Summit in Brisbane on 15–16 November 2014.

 Update on Progress – Hobart Development Meetings 5-9 May